Mojang/Sift/README.md

 -  `-I, --image <image>`              Filter by image id
 -  `--id <id>`                        Filter by id

+You can specify multiple values for the above filters by comma separating them.

 If you need to express a complete query then see next section.

 ### Query language